SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Results

 \section{Results}

 \paragraph{Participant/model exclusion} Most participants (77\%) never generated a single RRC target completion.
-Similarly most models (median of 66\% across the 12 model types) never generated a single RRC parse state.
-Since the goal of this work is to find \textit{differences} in the proportion of RRC completions across the primes, we only included in our statistical analyses the participants or models that generated at least one RRC completion or parse.
+Similarly most models (median of 67\% across the 18 model types) never generated a single RRC parse state.
+Since the goal of this work is to find \textit{differences} in the proportion of RRC parses between the primes, we only included in our analyses and plots the participants or models that generated at least one RRC completion or parse state.

-\paragraph{Participial-Phase vs. Humans} The Participial-Phase model instances trained on no data with both re-analysis mechanisms captured the empirical priming pattern qualitatively; they also perfectly captured the magnitude of the priming effect in the RRC condition, and approximately captured the magnitude in the other conditions.
-With an increase in training data, the priming predictions diverged from the empirical data in two ways: First, the overall magnitude of priming decreased.
-Second, the relative differences between the priming conditions changed; this was especially salient in model instances which sampled the word to reanalyze based on uncertainty (as opposed to going back to the start) where the other RC conditions patterned more closely with the non-RC condition.
+\paragraph{Human priming behavior} In the human experiment, we observed that the proportion of target RRC parses was highest when the target was preceded by RRC primes with the same structure, and lowest when preceded by AMV primes which did not have any relative clauses.
+The proportion of target RRC parses in other two priming conditions, ProgRRC and FRC, were equivalent relative to each other, lower than with RRC primes, and higher than with AMV primes.
+(Figure~\ref{fig:priming-empirical}).
+See \S~\ref{appendix:statistical-inference} for statistical analyses.

-\paragraph{Whiz-Deletion vs. Humans} None of the Whiz-Deletion models captured the qualitative priming pattern observed in humans: the predicted effect for ProgRRC was higher than for FRC; empirically the priming effect in the two conditions was equal.
-The magnitude of priming in the RRC condition was also smaller than what was observed empirically.
+\paragraph{Whiz-Deletion vs. Humans} In the Whiz-Deletion models, processing ProgRRC sentences involves the retrieval of the same null complementizer as in RRC sentences, whereas processing FRC sentences does not (\S~\ref{appendix:sentences-analysis}).
+Consequently, these models predicted that the proportion of target RRC parses was greater with ProgRRC primes than with FRC primes (Figure~\ref{fig:priming-preds}), a pattern that does not align with the qualitative priming pattern observed in humans.
+Additionally, the magnitude of priming effects in the RRC condition were also generally smaller than what was observed in humans (Figure~\ref{fig:priming-preds}, bottom panel).
+These results together suggest that the Whiz-Deletion account of RRCs, at least the way we operationalized it, is not consistent with the representations humans build.